We are at a tipping point.

 Harms of a phone-based childhood

-Perhaps in the last month, you may have heard or read about the work of Social Psychologist Jonathan Haidt, author of The Anxious GenerationHaidt is sounding the alarm that our kids need us to roll back the phone-based childhood and reclaim childhood in the real world.
-His message is engaging so many parents because it is clear, reflects compelling research findings, and mirrors what so many of us are experiencing in our own homes.
+Have you heard or read about the work of Social Psychologist Jonathan Haidt, author of The Anxious GenerationHaidt is sounding the alarm that our kids need us to roll back the phone-based childhood and reclaim childhood in the real world.
+His message is resonating with so many parents, educators, and childcare professionals because it is clear, reflects compelling research findings, and mirrors what so many of us are experiencing in our own homes.
 It also fills us with hope that a phone-free childhood is possible.

-In his March 2024 book, Haidt outlines five foundational harms of a phone-based childhood:
+In his March 2024 book, Haidt outlines four foundational harms of a phone-based childhood:

 A roadmap for collective action